Modern valence bond theory: Bonding in H2

 where λ and μ are coefficients that can vary from 0 to 1.
 In determining the lowest energy wavefunction, these coefficients can be varied until a minimum energy is reached. λ will be larger in bonds that have more covalency, while μ will be larger in bonds that are more ionic.
 In the specific case of H2, λ ≈ 0.75, and μ ≈ 0.25.

 The orbitals that were used as the basis (a and b) do not necessarily have to be localized on the atoms involved in bonding.
 Orbitals that are partially delocalized onto the other atom involved in bonding can also be used, as in the Coulson-Fischer theory.
 Even the molecular orbitals associated with a portion of a molecule can be used as a basis set, a processes referred to as using fragment orbitals.

 For more complicated molecules, ΦVBT could consider several possible structures that all contribute in various degrees (there would be several coefficients, not just λ and μ).
 An example of this is the Kekule and Dewar structures used in describing benzene.

 Note that all normalization constants were ignored in the discussion above for simplicity.

-Relationship to Molecular Orbital Theory
+Relationship to molecular orbital theory

 History

 The application of VBT and MOT to computations that attempt to approximate the Schrödinger equation began near the middle of the 20th century, but MOT quickly became the preferred approach between the two.
 The relative computational ease of doing calculations with non-overlapping orbitals in MOT is said to have contributed to its popularity.
 In addition, the successful explanation of π-systems, pericyclic reactions, and extended solids further cemented MOT as the preeminent approach.
 Despite this, the two theories are just two different ways of representing the same wavefunction.
 As shown below, at the same level of theory, the two methods lead to the same results.